rolandjlevy/js-drawing-app/notes.md

 ### Improvements
 + make the swatches radio buttons so they have an on/off state
++ look at scrolling issue in mobile view
++ improve the layout and styling for the controls

 ### Done
 + add [touch events](https://www.w3schools.com/jsref/tryit.asp?filename=tryjsref_touchmove2) so it's mobile friendly: